OwlDarlyn/flutter-number-input/README.md

 # Number Input

-A simple one screen application for entering and verifying a phone number
+A simple one screen application for entering and verifying a phone number.

 ## About